SynthstromAudible/DelugeFirmware/docs/features/stem_export.md

       - `EXPORT TO SILENCE`: Stems are recorded until silence is reached (mutable noise floor, ~70dB from peak) to allow for sound tails (e.g. delay, reverb) to be captured.
       - `SONG FX`: Stems are recorded with or without Song FX applied.
       - `OFFLINE RENDERING`: Stems are exported with offline rendering.
 You will not hear any audio playback when stems are being exported which is enables the stems to be rendered and exported at a faster than real-time basis.
-      - `EXPORT ARRANGEMENT`: A single stem is exported for all unmuted tracks in Arranger View.
+      - `EXPORT MASTER ARRANGEMENT`: A single stem is exported for all unmuted tracks in Arranger View.

 ## Troubleshooting